(Download this overview as a PDF)

 TRENDS AND SOCIAL ISSUES

 Understanding the trends and social issues of a particular country should always take into consideration the opinions of persons within the country.
-We are looking for contributors from each country to add to our appreciation and understanding of its culture, potential, trends, and critical issues.
-If you have insight as to what is important to Indians, then please feel free to contact us.
+The Center for Youth Studies is looking for contributors from each country to add to our appreciation and understanding of the Filipino culture, potential, trends and critical issues.

-Barrett, D., Kurian, G., & Johnson, T. (2001).
+Barrett, D., Kurian, G., and Johnson, T. (2001).
 World Christian Encyclopedia 2nd Edition: A Comparative Survey of Churches and Religions in the Modern World.
 Oxford: University Press.